aubreyrjones/stitchware/plotting/machines/titan3.md

 While highly functional and relatively easy to operate, this plotter seems to support only a relatively limited subset of HPGL commands.
-In particular, the 'IP' and `SC` commands seem to have no effect.
+In particular, the `IP` and `SC` commands seem to have no effect.
 This means that common HPGL idioms based on manipulation of origin and scaling simply do not work, and geometric transforms must be carried out on the vertex data itself prior to plotting.
 While I haven't